midasol/sap-adk-agent/docs/DEPLOYMENT_GUIDE.md

 **Symptom**:
 ```
-Error: Caller does not have required permission to use project sap-advanced-workshop-gck.
+Error: Caller does not have required permission to use project [your-project-id].
 Grant the caller the roles/serviceusage.serviceUsageConsumer role
 ```